-3. This Master Circular may be referred to for general guidance.
-The Authorised Dealer Category - I banks and Authorised banks may refer to respective circulars / notifications for detailed information, if so needed.
+- 3. This Master Circular is being updated from time to time as and when the fresh instructions are issued.
+The date up to which the Master Circular has been updated is suitably indicated. - 4.
+This Master Circular may be referred to for general guidance.
+The Authorised Persons and the Authorised Dealer Category I banks may refer to respective circulars/ notifications for detailed information, if so needed.